FortiGate Firewall: Quick Start

-You can operate the FortiGate firewall through the GUI or CLI.
+You can work with the FortiGate firewall via the graphical interface or CLI.

 - Connect to the firewall.